I. INTRODUCTION

 1. RA 7586 (1992)

-An act providing for the establishment and management of Natural Integrated Protected Areas System (NIPAS).
+An act providing for the establishment and management of Natural Integrated Protected Areas System (NIPAS).- DAO 25 (1992)

 The National Integrated Protected Areas System (NIPAS) implementing rules and regulations focusing on the twin objectives of biodiversity conservation and sustainable development.